 Implicit theories of ability and interest

 Implicit theories are the beliefs that individuals possess about the malleability of human attributes, such as academic ability and personal interests/passions.
-In a series of studies, our lab is examining the nature and development of growth and fixed mindsets of ability and interest in children, adolescents, college students, academic advisors, and career professionals.
-We hope to translate our findings in actionable ways that can benefit learners in different settings.
+In a series of correlational and observational studies, our lab is examining the nature and development of growth and fixed mindsets of ability, interest, and health in children, adolescents, college students, academic advisors, and career professionals.
+We hope to translate our findings in actionable ways that can benefit individuals in different settings.

 My STEM Story: Scaling STEM Motivation Through Digital Storytelling and Near Peer Relationships